avanichyanukroh/beauty-central-portal-prototype/README.md

-### Beauty Central README Currently Under Construction
+### Beauty Central Portal Prototype

+This repo was created for demo and display purposes.